ikramagix/ikramagix/README.md

 <div align="center">

 ⭐ Enjoying open-source projects like Faussaire? ⭐
-Thank you for saying thank you! ⭐ All donations are shared with contributors! ⭐
+⭐ Thank you for saying thank you! ⭐
+⭐ All donations are shared with Faussaire contributors! ⭐

 <br>